All Episodes

 And they left essentially the Russians on our network for more than for almost a year.

-Um state law is state law, and uh it's my job to enforce state law.
+And it's my job to enforce state law.

-I I will I will do so.
+I will do so.

-And we want to make sure that uh every jurisdiction, including Orange County, understand what state law requires of the people and the subdivisions of the state of California.
+And we want to make sure that every jurisdiction, including Orange County, understand what state law requires of the people and the subdivisions of the state of California.

-Nobody in the media is following this whole story about how this the this Pakistani IT, Imran Awan, actually had access to everything that Congress had, never had a background check, was double billing, and Debbie Wasserman Schultz kept this guy on the payroll.
+Nobody in the media is following this whole story about how this Pakistani IT, Imran Awan, actually had access to everything that Congress had, never had a background check, was double billing, and Debbie Wasserman Schultz kept this guy on the payroll.

 He has a new article out today.

-Forty-four Democrats, including Wasserman Schultz, exempted the Pakistani IT aides from background checks.
+44 Democrats, including Wasserman Schultz, exempted the Pakistani IT aides from background checks.

 Luke, welcome back to the program.